alisw/AliPhysics/MUON/READMEmchda.txt

  - config_ldc-MTRK-S3-0 : configuration file name corresponding to MuonTracker station 3 if (for example) DA is running on ldc-MTRK-S3-0

-- DA validation: Header of MUONTRKGAINda.cxx shows the list of the 11 reference runs, and corresponding input mutrkcalibvalues and configuration files are located in path=/afs/cern.ch/user/j/jcharvet/public/DA_validation
+- DA validation: Header of MCHGAINda.cxx shows the list of the 11 reference runs, and corresponding input mutrkcalibvalues and configuration files are located in path=/afs/cern.ch/user/j/jcharvet/public/DA_validation

 \section da_s3 Using the DA Offline